nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 {Give detailed description of each feature}

+1. add-goal: User can add a fitness goal to the the list of goals and attach a deadline to it in order to have clear targets to prepare for the NAPFA test.

+Input Command:
+add-goal (goal name) (deadline)

+Example Usage:
+add-goal run 12/12/2024 14:00:00

+2. delete-goal: User can delete a fitness goal to the the list of goals to moderate a fitness goal.

+Input Command:
+delete-goal (goal index)

+Example Usage:
+delete-goal 1

+3. list-goal: View a list of all fitness goals and deadlines to keep track of progress in preparation for the NAPFA test

+Input Command:
+list-goal

+Example Usage:
+list-goal

 ### Adding a todo: `todo`
 Adds a new item to the list of todo items.